 - Export subscribers in a list or by account (the people who are on the list now or active subscribers)

-- Export blacklisted subscribers (the people who have 'do not contact' on their records and others)
+- Export blocklisted subscribers (the people who have do not contact on their records and others)

 - Export email client data (monthly email client data based on all your sent campaigns)

 Download your exports and reports under Reporting > Reports + Data Manager.
 Hover over your data file and select download.